 - Encourage your child to take the next step up.
 If you’re spoon-feeding your baby, scoop the food but put the spoon in her hand and guide it toward her mouth.
-If you’ve been cutting her sandwiches into bite-size pieces, slice it in quarters so she can bite it off.
+If you’ve been cutting your child’s sandwiches into bite-size pieces, slice it in quarters so she can bite it off.

 - Introduce new feeding items.
 Graduate from sippy cups to regular cups.
 Introduce a fork so she can poke food.
 And allow her to use a child-friendly knife to cut her own meals.

 - See if your child can pull his pants and undies up and down to use the toilet.

 - Allow him to turn on the faucet, pump the soap, and scrub and dry his hands.

 - Have him undress himself for bath time and place his dirty clothes in the hamper.